 A growing chorus of critics is warning that this is a toxic educational mix that will compromise Israel’s ability to continue generating dazzling technology, an enviably long list of Nobel laureates and an economy that has outperformed key Western markets for years.

 “A generation is growing up in Israel that does not know how to count,” cautioned Daniel Schechtman, who last month collected the Nobel Prize in chemistry.
+He became the 10th Israeli, a country of just 7.6 million, to receive a Nobel.

 Parents, educators and politicians the world over bemoan the state of their school systems.
 But few countries have such an overwhelming number of first graders liable to go through school without cultivating solid basic skills.

 In 2010, Israel joined the Organisation for Economic Cooperation and Development (OECD), an exclusive club of the world’s 34 strongest economies.
-At a time when most nations were posting sluggish growth, Israel’s economy—which boasts strong human capital but few natural resources—expanded a strong 4.8%.
+At a time when most nations were posting sluggish growth, Israel’s economy — which boasts strong human capital but few natural resources — expanded a strong 4.8%.
 Its technology remained a hot commodity, and living standards are relatively high.

 But when it comes to educational achievements, considered by many as an important indicator for future economic health, Israel has had less to be proud about.
 Israeli teenagers scored below average in reading on the latest OECD-sponsored scholastic tests in 2009 and sharply below average in math and science.
 Even high achievers underperformed OECD peers.